CGCM stands for the protection of Bangladeshi migrant worker Rayhan Kabir

 The human trafficking gang involved in the shooting & death of 26 Bangladeshis in Libya must be brought to justice without any delay.
 In this regard, Bangladesh should take help from international organization, if needed.
 In the false hope of sending migrants to Europe, this human trafficking gang has long been holding them hostage and persecuting.
 The latest victims of this gang are Bangladeshi

-IID, as a Bangladeshi civil society organization working on migration and development, expresses deep concern over Malaysian government’s harassment of journalists and migrant workers following the broadcast of an investigative documentary published by the international media Al Jazeera about the mistreatment of migrant workers in Malaysia.
+IID, as the Secretariate of CGCM and a Bangladeshi civil society organization working on migration and development, expresses deep concern over Malaysian government’s harassment of journalists and migrant workers following the broadcast of an investigative documentary published by the international media Al Jazeera about the mistreatment of migrant workers in Malaysia.

 On Tuesday, it was reported that the Immigration Department of Malaysia issued a search warrant for the young Bangladeshi migrant Rayhan Kabir (25).
 He was recently interviewed by Al Jazeera for the investigative documentary titled “Locked up in Malaysia’s Lockdown”.
 The documentary, broadcasted on July 3 2020 as part of Al Jazeera’s “101 East” documentary strand, presented that the Malaysian government was discriminating against migrants during the epidemic through the Movement Control Order (MCO).